SLU-foodsystems/CIBUSmod/docs/MANUAL.md

 )
 ```

-The `name` parameter gives the scenario a name which is what will be printed in output tables etc. and the `years` parameter specified the years to be run.
+The `name` parameter gives the scenario a name which is what will be printed in output tables etc. and the `years` parameter specifies the years to be run.
 The 'scenario' parameter is the filename(s) (exuding the .xlsx extension) of the scenario Excel workbook(s) to use.
 If a list of multiple workbooks is given, as in the example above, these are handled in consecutive order.
 If multiple scenario workbooks change the same parameter only the last one in the list will have an effect.
 The parameters `modules` and `pars` controls for which modules parameter values should be updated and which parameters to update, respectively.
-Using the keyword 'all' means that all modules and parameters included in the scenario workbooks will be updated.
+Using the keyword 'all' means that all modules and parameters included in the scenario Excel workbooks will be updated.